Ayurvedic Nutrition

 • Examples: Leftover food, processed meats, deep-fried items, alcohol, canned foods

-• Effect: Traditionally associated with lethargy, dullness, and confusion
+• Effect: Traditionally associated with lethargy, dullness, confusion

 Core Sattvic Foods to Include

-Building a sattvic kitchen starts with stocking the right ingredients.
+Building a sattvic kitchen starts with the right ingredients.
 Here are the staple categories.

 Fruits

-Fresh, seasonal fruits are considered among the most sattvic foods.
+Fresh, seasonal fruits are among the most sattvic foods.
 Prioritise:

-• Apples, pears, and bananas — easy to digest and widely available
+• Apples, pears, bananas.
+Easy to digest and widely available

 Grains and Legumes